awilderevie/Mir-Wiki/content/index.md

 ---
-title: Welcome to the Mir wiki!
+title: Welcome to the Wembelbat Historical Archive of Mir!
 ---
-*Welcome, dear reader!
-My name is [[Shelby Wembelbat]], and I am the current keeper of the [[Wembelbat Historical Archive]], like my mother before me, and her sister before her, and her mother before her, and her aunt before her, and so on.*
+*Hello, dear reader!
+My name is [[Shelby Wembelbat]], and I am the current keeper of the [[Wembelbat Historical Archive]], like my mother before me, and her sister before her, and their mother before her, and her aunt before her, and so on.*

 *The Wembelbat Historical Archive serves as a living record of the world of [[Mir]], and we gather all kinds of documents from all over the world!
-We depend on donations of scripts, texts, documents, songs, poems, and oral histories from individuals the world round, as well as organizations like the [[Order of the Ghost Orchid]] who seek out rare information and aim to preserve it in the historical record.*
+We depend on donations of scripts, texts, documents, songs, poems, and oral histories from individuals the world round, as well as organizations like the [[Order of the Ghost Orchid]] who seek out rare information and aim to preserve it in the historical record.
+In turn, we make tomes that document the very nature of our world and its history!*

 *An important note: we refer to [[willspawn]] by their [[Common]] names in all of our informational volumes for consistency.
 Regional names and widely used titles will be highlighted in the tomes specific to a given willspawn.
 Of course, any artistic depiction of a particular willspawn preserves the reference as written in the source text.
 We have no intention of erasing or rewriting the multitudinous facets of history - only preserving it.*